JeremyJi10/DL-deeplearning.ai/README.md

-# Deep Learning Specialization (offered by deeplearning.ai and taught by Andrew Ng)
+# Deep Learning Specialization (offered by deeplearning.ai)

+Instructor: Andrew Ng

-Programming assignments, projects from all courses, and quizzes of course 3 - Structuring Machine Learning Projects.\
+Programming assignments, projects from all courses, and quizzes of course 3 - Structuring Machine Learning Projects.

 **Note:** caches, previou versions, and read-only files were not uploaded except read-only images.

 ### About this Specialization